Responsible Conduct of Research Training

 Advanced Responsible Conduct of Research Training

-Students who begin their degree in spring 2013 or later must complete advanced training, regardless of the source of funding for their education.
+Graduate students who were admitted in spring 2013 or later must complete advanced training, regardless of the source of funding for their education.

-Students who are required to complete the advanced training will be contacted by staff in the Office of Research Integrity and Compliance.
+Students who are required to complete the advanced training will be contacted by staff in the Office of Research Integrity and Compliance and will via MyMichiganTech.mtu.edu if they were admitted in spring 2013 or later.
 Students who do not know if they are required to complete the advanced training should contact Joanne Polzien, Executive Director for Compliance, Integrity, and Safety.

 Students who do not complete the training within the second or third semester of enrollment may have University support discontinued, have a hold placed on their account, or may not be allowed to graduate.